Skip site navigation (1)Skip section navigation (2)

 enter '*' to match all files.

-2. Additional search options: Here, you can provide more options
+2. Additional search options: More find options may be provided

-the find command, such as '-size +4k' to search for files larger
+here, such as '-size +4k' to search for files larger than 4KB.

 After both inputs are provided, the executed command will be: